The Bullet Points

 Spring, 2020 With all the news stories, some with links to donate, LNM got credibility and publicity, both valuable when recruiting volunteers and soliciting donations.
 Volunteers who had been volunteering, some for years, saw it as a great opportunity; a new group would be bringing in money to get the USS Ling restoration back on track.

-August 27, 2020 LNM, with no assets and no home, accepts the donation of P-520, which will soon become a drain on their very minimal resources.
+August 27, 2020 LNM, with no assets and no home, accepts the donation of crash boat P-520, which will soon become a drain on their very minimal resources.

 September, 2020 Volunteers began to raise concerns on social media about improper accounting of donations made to the Louisville Naval Museum for the benefit of the USS Ling.
 They learned that LNM had no solid plan to save the USS Ling and that plans for Louisville as a destination had just “fallen through” although the Louisville site had been in bankruptcy for eight months.